top of page

 My own experiences with mental health problems (e.g., my own, a friend’s, or a relative’s) have shaped my interest in joining your lab.
 I’ve been told not to mention this in my research statement.
 Is this true?

 No. Everyone's goals and interests are shaped by our lived experiences.
 There is nothing wrong with sharing how your personal experiences have informed or inspired your scientific interests and career ambitions.
 However, personal/lived experiences should not be the primary focus of your research statement.
-Your research interests, experiences, goals, and ‘fit’ with our lab are much more helpful to me when reviewing your application.
+Your research interests, experiences, goals, and ‘fit’ with the research goals of our lab are much more helpful to me when reviewing your application.

 Is it advantageous to list multiple mentors of interest (or just one) on my application?